GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit03/unit03-06_exercise_SpatialDataProcessing.md

-Save your R functions and Rmd file in your course repository, knitr it, update (i.e. commit) your local repository and publish (i.e. push) it to the GitHub classroom.
-Make sure that the created html file is also part of your GitHub repository.
-Make sure that the created map does not exceed 2mb file size.
+Save your R functions and Rmd file in your project structure, knitr it and upload the html file to Ilias.